-Milky Way, resembling a giant cosmic thumbprint above the telescope on the left.
-The Magellanic Clouds are both located within the Local Group of galaxies that includes our galaxy, the Milky Way.
+Milky Way, resembling a Figure 3. giant cosmic VST image of thumbprint the above the star-forming telescope on region the left.
+The Messier 17 Magellanic Clouds are both located within the Local Group of galaxies that includes our galaxy, the Milky Way.